Improved monitoring and forecasting service for Indian Ocean region

 Meteosat-7 had been providing crucial inputs for solar resource modeling, initially for Europe and Africa, and later for the Indian Ocean region.
 The Meteosat-7 had a design lifetime of 5 years but served us for 20 years.

 The fuel tank is empty and the instruments on the satellite have been switched off.
-Last month the satellite was successfully maneuvered to the graveyard orbit, also known as the junk/disposal orbit.
+Earlier this year the satellite was successfully maneuvered to the graveyard orbit, also known as the junk/disposal orbit.

-To learn about how Meteosat-7 was moved to the graveyard orbit, read EUMATSAT’s blog
+To learn about how Meteosat-7 was moved to the graveyard orbit, read EUMETSAT’s blog

 How to benefit from implementation of Meteosat-8 inputs in Solargis data